instill-ai/console/.github/CONTRIBUTING.md

 5. **Open a Pull Request:** Initiate a pull request to our repository.
 Our team will review your changes and collaborate with you on any necessary refinements.

 When you are ready to send a PR, we recommend you to first open a `draft` one.
 This will trigger a bunch of `tests` [workflows](https://github.com/instill-ai/connector-ai/tree/main/.github/workflows) running a thorough test suite on multiple platforms.
 After the tests are done and passed, you can now mark the PR `open` to notify the codebase owners to review.
 We appreciate your endeavour to pass the integration test for your PR to make sure the sanity with respect to the entire scope of **Instill Core**.

+## How to contribute to the console

+### Local development environment setup

+- instill-ai/core
+   - Go to [instill-ai/core](https://github.com/instill-ai/core) and clone it.
+   - Spin up the services by `make latest PROFILE=all`
+- instill-ai/vdp
+   - Go to [instill-ai/vdp](https://github.com/instill-ai/vdp) and clone it.
+   - Spin up the services by `make latest PROFILE=all`
+- instill-ai/model (if you are developing model related pages)
+   - Go to [instill-ai/model]https://github.com/instill-ai/model) and clone it.
+   - Spin up the services by `make latest PROFILE=all`

+### Spin up the console

+- Go to [instill-ai/console](https://github.com/instill-ai/console) and clone it
+- Go to the root of the project and run `pnpm install` and then run `pnpm build`
+- Go to the `packages/toolkit` and run `pnpm dev`, keep this terminal running
+- Open another terminal then go to the `packages/toolkit` and run `pnpm dev-ts`, keep this terminal running
+- Go to the `apps/console`, and run pnpm dev, keep this terminal running
+- You are all set, go to `http://localhost:3000` to see the console

 ## Last words